timeplus-io/docs/docs/singlenode_install.md

 * `timeplus_web`: the web UI, managed by `timeplus_appserver`.
 * `timeplus_connnector`: the service to provide extra sources and sinks, , managed by `timeplus_appserver`.

 You can access the Timeplus Console via http://localhost:8000.
-On your first login, please share your contact information and start the 30-day free trial.
-You can login with the username `default` with an empty password.
-To improve security, you are recommended to [change the password or add new users](server_config#users).
+On your first login, please create an account with a password and start the 30-day free trial.

 ## Docker Install{#docker}